Newport Hospital has been certified by The Joint Commission as a Primary Stroke Center.

 About the Data

-The data on this site represent a nine-month timeframe (from October 2010 through June 2011) and are the most recent available.
+The data on this site represent the time period of October 2012 through September 2013 and are the most recent available.
 They are reported to the Joint Commission as a core measure set in conjunction with the Get with the Guidelines program of the American Heart Association and American Stroke Association.
 For more information, please visit the Joint Commission website and the American Heart Association and American Stroke Association Get with the Guidelines website.